 In San Diego, prices and interest rates are rising and the job market is improving.
-The result is that many people are looking for their own homes for the first time.
+The result is an upward market trend for people looking for their first home.
 Interestingly, they have a feasible option: starter homes.

 Buyers can expect to see a general increase in the demand for starter homes as entry-level homes.
 A regular entry-level home is worth $416,300 in San Diego, and there are now 26 percent fewer homes to choose from than a year ago.
 Those who already want to own a home by choosing a starter home will find this to be good news.

 Being an owner of such a home is proving to be more beneficial as compared to being the owner of an expensive mansion.
 It’s truly an investment that will show a considerable increase in value.

 Wondering why you should prefer a starter home living in San Diego?
 We have a few reasons right here!

 Starter homes are generally inexpensive as compared to larger “forever homes”.
 This leaves you with a possibility to build equity.
 On the other hand, if you're saving up for a home, there are higher chances to do so.

 Remodeling May Add Value To A Starter Home

 Couples may avoid starter homes because they wish to start a family.
 This means they’ll need extra space in the future.
 However, this is still possible with a starter home with a bit of remodeling.

 At most, the children will need their own bedrooms and an additional bathroom which is not too much of a drastic change and will only add to your equity.
 It will increase your home's value in San Diego as well.
 Your money invested in this house will be growing at a much higher rate than the money you’d have been keeping in your savings account.